Lantern Theater CompanyLantern Theater Company

 The Hothouse (2008)

-Lantern Theater Company Honored With Five 2009 Barrymore Award Nominations
+Lantern Theater Company Honored With Twelve 2010 Barrymore Award Nominations

 FOR IMMEDIATE RELEASE

-Lantern Theater Company was recognized today with five nominations for the 2009 Barrymore Awards for Excellence in Theatre.
-Our 2008/09 season production of The Hothouse received four nominations:
+Lantern Theater Company was recognized today with twelve nominations for the 2010 Barrymore Awards for Excellence in Theatre.
+Three of our 2009/10 season productions received recognition in the following categories:

 • Outstanding Overall Production of a Play